zunjae/AnYme/README.md

 * No Ads
 * MAL integration.
 In fact, AnYme was the first app with MAL integration after their site was relaunched.
 * Alpha updates are released multiple times per week
+* For downloading videos it uses SAF/Media Store which respects your privacy.
+The app doesn't need permission to see your files
 * It has a subreddit with more than 17K subscribers (https://anyme.app/reddit)
 * It requires no personal app permissions to function, so you can use the app without fearing your data getting stolen.
 * It has a public Trello board so you can follow the development progress (https://anyme.app/todo)